aboss123/MUnit-Unit-Testing-Software/README.md

-MUnit : short, simple, and easy to use testing software
+MUnit : Short, Simple, and easy to use unit-testing software
 ===============================================
 Unit Testing is used everywhere now, whether it be in production applications at Google, or at just a side project.
 Testing is very important to do, and un-tested code could lead to potential security vulnerabilites.
 This is why